 There are situations where Windows 11 or Windows 10 PC will not boot no matter what you do.
-In this situation, the only thought in mind would be to recover important data.
+In this situation, the only thought would be to recover important data.
 This post looks at solutions that can help you recover files when Windows 10 won’t boot.

 Can you recover data if your Windows PC is not booting?